Devil Dogs

 IT -,-

-Note: After these 2 dates somewhere in Italy the band splits.
+Note: After these 2 final dates somewhere in Italy the band splits.

 Chronology